 The authorities recognize the rights to own property and establish businesses.
 In practice these rights are somewhat limited, as authorities have in various ways attempted to prevent the sale of historically Turkish Cypriot properties to foreigners.
 The TRNC formed the Immovable Property Commission (IPC) in 2006 to resolve claims by Greek Cypriots who owned property in the north before the island’s 1974 division.
 In 2010, the European Court of Human Rights recognized the commission as an “accessible and effective” mechanism.
 However, its work has been seriously impaired in recent years by a lack of funding from the government and Ankara.

 G3.
 Do individuals enjoy personal social freedoms, including choice of marriage partner and size of family, protection from domestic violence, and control over appearance?
 3 / 4

 Personal social freedoms are generally respected, though women’s organizations have criticized the government for failing to adequately address the problems of rape and domestic violence.
 According to a 2017 poll, one in three women have experienced violence in the home.

 G4.
 Do individuals enjoy equality of opportunity and freedom from economic exploitation?
 2 / 4

 While TRNC citizens generally have access to economic opportunity and protections from abusive working conditions, noncitizens often experience exploitation and lack mechanisms for appeal.
 Human trafficking and forced prostitution are serious problems, despite a nominal legal ban on prostitution.
-Thousands of African students pursuing higher education in the TRNC are vulnerable to labor and sex trafficking.
-The TRNC lacks adequate antitrafficking legislation and does not fund antitrafficking efforts.
+The TRNC does not have adequate antitrafficking legislation and does not fund antitrafficking efforts.
 Observers also report that some authorities are complicit in trafficking.